Hard work but lots of fun!

 Frequently Asked Questions for Parents of Campers

-possible way.
-That is why we work so hard to provide the right environment that
+in the best possible way.
+That is why we work so hard to provide the right environment

 - Safety is an important part of our Pre-Camp Staff Training Program.